GHTGXL/Random-PCB-Backpup/README.md

 Note: Don't Use the 20231212 Version, It has a Plus and Minus problem.

-If You use it, You need to cut the wrong one like in these two picture.
+If You use it, You need to cut the wrong one like in these two pictures.
 ![20240124_062229](https://github.com/GHTGXL/Random-PCB-Backpup/assets/83491024/a8883fd5-80a6-4280-b87d-f6f81c9a228f)
 ![20240124_062237](https://github.com/GHTGXL/Random-PCB-Backpup/assets/83491024/eabaa667-7022-4b39-b3e6-a719ad20c2c4)